kelsierfin/BasicGamingPlatform/Authentication Team Files/auth_use_case_descriptions.md

 - Automatic logout due to inactivity.

 **Priority:**
 - High.
-Essential for security, and also for user acess control.
+Essential for security, and also for user access control.

 **When Available:**
 - First increment.